 The South Canterbury Power Trust was formed in 1992 as a consequence of the Energy Companies Act 1992 when the South Canterbury Electric Power Board and the Timaru Municipal Electricity merged and Alpine Energy Limited was created.

-A consumer trust was formed to hold 40% of the shares in Alpine Energy Ltd. Timaru District Council's holding company owns 47.5% of Alpine's shares, Waimate District Council 7.54% and the Mackenzie District Council 4.96%.
+A consumer trust was formed to hold 40% of the shares in Alpine Energy Ltd. Timaru District Holdings Limited company owns 47.5% of Alpine's shares, Waimate District Council 7.54% and the Mackenzie District Council 4.96%.